 Mr. Heinberg also serves on the Board of Directors of Universal Biosensors Ltd., an Australian public company specializing in the medical diagnostic field.
 He is a member of their Compensation Committee.
 In addition, Mr. Heinberg served on the Board of and the Audit Committee for, Image Entertainment, Inc., a public independent licensee and distributor of entertainment programming in North America until it’s acquisition by RLJ Entertainment in October 2012.

 Mr. Heinberg has been a member of the NACD (National Association of Corporate Directors) and a frequent lecturer on a wide range of issues relating to mergers and acquisitions and trends in investment banking. .
 He is a graduate of the Wharton School of the University of Pennsylvania where he earned a Bachelor of Science degree with Honors and holds a J.D. from Fordham Law School.
 Prior to joining Oppenheimer, Mr. Heinberg practiced corporate law for approximately four years.

-Melissa Sawyer is a partner in Sullivan & Cromwell LLP’s Mergers & Acquisitions Group.
+Melissa Sawyer is a partner in Sullivan & Cromwell LLP’s Mergers & Acquisitions Group and is co-head of the Firm’s Consumer & Retail Group.
 In addition to advising clients on public and private M&A transactions, joint ventures and strategic alliances, she also regularly advises clients on corporate governance, activism and takeover defense matters.
 Ms. Sawyer’s experience spans multiple industries, including consumer and retail, industrials, medtech, insurance and cybersecurity.